Policy last updated

 Primary school aged students

-As part of this process, schools with primary school aged students should maintain their own record of parent/carer consent for their child to leave class to attend the program.
+As part of this process, schools with primary school aged students can choose to maintain their own record of parent/carer consent for their child to leave class to attend the program.

-When informing parents/carers about Smile Squad visiting the school, schools should ensure parents/carers are aware and informed that when they are consenting to their child receiving dental services from Smile Squad, their child will be withdrawn from class to receive dental services in a room in the school/dental van during school hours.
+When informing parents/carers about Smile Squad visiting the school, schools can choose to ensure parents/carers are aware and informed that when they are consenting to their child receiving dental services from Smile Squad, their child will be withdrawn from class to receive dental services in a room in the school/dental van during school hours.

-Schools should make a note on the student’s record via their school’s student management software system that the student attend a health and wellbeing – Smile Squad appointment.
+Schools can choose to make a note on the student’s record via their school’s student management software system that the student attend a health and wellbeing – Smile Squad appointment.

 Secondary school aged students